“A long dirt road climb to access the classic Monarch Crest Trail and a great technical descent.

 intersects the highway.
 Park at the second one (farthest west).

-Ride downhill on HWY 50 for about two miles and turn right on the dirt road 888.
+Ride downhill on HWY 50 for about two miles and turn right on road 888 (this road is mostly paved until you start up old Monarch Pass).

 Enjoy the scenery and views of Tomichi Pass as you pedal up the dirt road for about five miles.